 See, e.g., In re Exide Technologies, 607 F.3d 957 (3d Cir.
 2010), as amended (June 24, 2010), cert. denied, 131 S. Ct.
 1470 (2011).

 John Lane is the Managing Principal of Fish & Richardson’s Houston office.
-In his over fifteen years of practice, he has represented plaintiffs and defendants alike in scores of patent cases in courts throughout the country.
+In his eighteen years of practice, he has represented plaintiffs and defendants alike in scores of patent cases in courts throughout the country.
 His clients range from innovative, emerging start-up companies to the world’s largest technology companies....